 Medical Assisting

-The Medical Assisting curriculum prepares you to be a multi-skilled health care professional qualified to perform administrative, clinical, and laboratory procedures.
+The Medical Assisting curriculum prepares you to be a multi-skilled healthcare professional qualified to perform administrative, clinical, and laboratory procedures.

 Employment opportunities include physicians’ offices, health maintenance organizations, health departments, and hospitals.

 The GTCC Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon recommendation of the Medical Assisting Education Review Board (MAERB).
-CAAHEP is located at 9355 113th Street N., #7709, Seminole, FL 33775-7709.
-The phone number is 727-210-2350 and the website address is www.caahep.org.
-The GTCC Medical Assisting program has a job placement rate of 66.67% and an exam passage rate of 90% for the 2020 graduates.
+CAAHEP is at 9355 113th St. N., #7709, Seminole, FL 33775-7709.
+The phone number is 727-210-2350, and the website is www.caahep.org.
+The five-year job placement rate and exam passage rate are 78.21% and 91.78%, respectively for the years 2018-2022.

 Admission Information